• Build · Graphics Card · Motherboard · CPU Upgrade · New RAM · FUCK ASUS M.2 Heatsink · Putting everything together · Completed Build · Random Notes

 GPU fan adapter

-Would be useful if the fans on my GPU die, either trying to get the fans from AliExpress or connecting normal fans.
+This would be useful if the fans on my GPU die, either by trying to get replacement fans from AliExpress or by connecting normal fans.

 What GPU to buy?

-Right now, I would settle on an 6800XT which seems to be the best compromise for me.
+Right now, I would probably settle on an RX 6800XT, which seems to be the best compromise for me.

 GPU MHz Base Boost RAM Price techpowerup